Transforming the World

 Attracting Top Female Mathematicians

-In order to address the lack of role models discussed above, MATH+ has hired Andrea Walther (HU Berlin) and Gabriele Steidl (TU Berlin) for two of the new MATH+ Professorships.
-A third position at FU is still awaiting the final assignment.
+In order to address the lack of role models discussed above, MATH+ has hired Andrea Walther (HU Berlin), Gabriele Steidl (TU Berlin) and Claudia Schillings (FU Berlin) for three of the new MATH+ Professorships.

 Out of the six MATH+ Junior Research groups, four positions have been filled and we are proud that two are filled with women, Nicole Mücke at TU Berlin and Sarah Wolf at FU Berlin.